-Examples of Translation Strategies Applied ' ' The wise man dies just like the fool dies.
+The wise man dies just like the fool dies.
 (Ecclesiastes 2:16b ULT) "The wise person dies just like the fool dies."
 "Wise people die just like fools die."
 (2) Use a word that refers to men and a word that refers to women.

 For we do not want you to be uninformed, brothers, about the troubles that happened to us in Asia.
 (2 Corinthians 1:8) - Paul was writing this letter to both men and women.
 "For we do not want you to be uninformed, brothers and sisters, about the troubles that happened to us in Asia."
 (3) Use pronouns that can be used for both men and women.

 "If anyone wants to follow me, he must deny himself, take up his cross, and follow me."
-(Matthew 16:24 ULT) English speakers can change the masculine singular pronouns, "he," "himself," and "his" to plural pronouns that do not mark gender, "they," "themselves," and "their" in order to show that it applies to all people, not just men.
-"If people want to follow me, they must deny themselves, take up their cross, and follow me."
-(Go back to: James 1:2; 1:7; 1:8; 1:12; 1:19; 1:20; 1:23; 2:2; 2:20; 2:24; 3:8; 3:9)
+(Matthew 16:24 ULT) English speakers can change the masculine singular pronouns, "he," "himself," and "his" to plural pronouns that do not mark gender, "they," "themselves," and "their" in order to show that it applies to all people, not just men. > "If people want to follow me, they must deny themselves, take up their cross, and follow me." ...

+Referenced in: James 1:2; James 1:7; James 1:8; James 1:12; James 1:19; James 1:20; James 1:23; James 2:2; James 2:20; James 2:24; James 3:8; James 3:9

+unfoldingWord® Translation Words

+Version 40

+eternity, everlasting, eternal, forever

+Definition:

-unfoldingWord® Translation Words Version 28 eternity, everlasting, eternal, forever Definition: The terms "everlasting" and "eternal" have very similar meanings and refer to something that will always exist or that lasts forever. - The term "eternity" refers to a state of being that has no beginning or end.
-It can also refer to life that never ends. - After this present life on earth, humans will spend eternity either in heaven with God or in hell apart from God - The terms "eternal life" and "everlasting life" are used in the New Testament to refer to living forever with God in heaven.
+The terms "everlasting" and "eternal" have very similar meanings and refer to something that will always exist or that lasts forever. - The term "eternity" refers to a state of being that has no beginning or end.
+It can also refer to life that never ends. - After this present life on earth, humans will spend eternity either in heaven with God or in hell apart from God. - The terms "eternal life" and "everlasting life" are used in the New Testament to refer to living forever with God in heaven.
 The term "forever" refers to never-ending time.